 One of the most common reasons for blurred vision is astigmatism, which means you have an irregularly shaped cornea or lens.
-Alicia R. Grove, OD, and the team at Whitson Vision in Indianapolis and Avon, Indiana, can correct your astigmatism with eyeglasses, contact lenses, or laser surgery.
+Our team at Whitson Vision in Indianapolis and Avon, Indiana, can correct your astigmatism with eyeglasses, contact lenses, or laser surgery.
 Even patients with cataracts and astigmatism can benefit from a single procedure that corrects both issues.
-To learn more about seeing clearly through vision correction for astigmatism, call Whitson Vision to speak with one of the friendly staff, or request an appointment with Dr. Grove online today.
+To learn more about seeing clearly through vision correction for astigmatism, call Whitson Vision to speak with one of the friendly staff, or request an appointment with one of our physicians online today.

 Astigmatism is an eye condition that leads to blurred vision as a result of your eye having an irregular shape.
 When your cornea or lens is more oval in shape than circular, you experience impaired vision that most often requires a prescription for eyeglasses or contacts.

 An irregularly shaped cornea or lens prevents light from focusing correctly on your retina.
 Instead of seeing objects in the distance clearly, your eye has trouble focusing at nearly any distance.
 Most people have slight astigmatism that doesn’t affect vision, but if you have moderate to severe astigmatism, you most likely need glasses or contacts to see clearly.